MicrosoftDocs/windows-itpro-docs/windows/access-protection/hello-for-business/hello-identity-verification.md

 This algorithm does not apply to alphanumeric PINs.

 ### How does PIN caching work with Windows Hello for Business?
 Windows Hello for Business provides a PIN caching user experience using a ticketing system.
-Rather than caching a PIN, processes cache a ticket the can use to require private key operations.
+Rather than caching a PIN, processes cache a ticket they can use to request private key operations.
 Azure AD and Active Directory sign-in keys are cached under lock.
 This means the keys remain available for use without prompting as long as the user is interactively signed-in.
 Microsoft Account sign-in keys are considered transactional keys, which means the user is always prompted when accessing the key.

 Beginning with Windows 10, Fall Creators Update, Windows Hello for Business used as a smart card (smart card emulation that is enabled by default) provides the same user experience of default smart card PIN caching.
 Each process requesting a private key operation will prompt the user for the PIN on first use.
 Subsequent private key operations will not prompt the user for the PIN.